hagsteel/swampdragon/README.md

 **Note**: All serializers needs to reside in serializers.py

+**Note**: Angular doesn't include a checkbox ng-model unless a value is set.
+This means adding a checkbox with ng-model="mymodel.flag" will not be included when submitting data, unless the checkbox is ticked or mymodel is initiated ```scope.mymodel = { flag=false };```

 #TODO
 *  Auto discover routes returns URLs and needs to be renamed